Miracloon/pflotran-documentation/source/theory_guide/pm_waste_form.rst

 feed-forward neural network model implemented in PFLOTRAN.
 Age of the fuel prior to the beginning of the simulation is specified through the DECAY_TIME sub-block card of MECHANISM FMDM_SURROGATE.
 The construction of this surrogate model is documented in Appendix A of Mariner et al. (2019).
+The coefficients for the model can be found in PFLOTRAN_SRC/regression_tests/ufd/ann_surrogate.
+They are read in by PFLOTRAN and therefore this folder must be in the directory it is executed in.
+This mechanism requires the concentrations of O2(aq), HCO3-, H2(aq), and Fe++ to be specified in mol/L in the CONCENTRATIONS sub-block card of the CONSTRAINT card.

 WIPP Mechanism
 ..............